swup/scripts-plugin/readme.md

 ```

 ### optin
-In some situations, you might not have control over inserted scripts into the page (through GTM for example).
+In some situations, you might not have control over inserted scripts into the page (through Google Tag Manager, for example).
-In that case, switching `optin` option to `true` will only reload the scripts explicitly marked with `data-swup-reload-script` attribute.
+In that case, setting the `optin` option to `true` will only reload the scripts explicitly marked with the `[data-swup-reload-script]` attribute.

 ```javascript
 new SwupScriptsPlugin({